fchauvel/rasp-machine/README.md

 # Random Access Stored Procedure Machine

-This is Python3 emulator for the random access stored procedure machine (RASP) designed by Cook & Reckhow in 1973 below.
-I developed this as a companion tool for a course in algorithm & data structure, where it helps (I hope) to with understanding computation models, growth orders and the applicability of the Big-O notation.
+This is a small Python3 emulator for the random access stored procedure machine (RASP) designed by Cook & Reckhow in 1973 below.
+I developed this as a companion tool for a course in algorithms & data structures, where it helps (I hope) to with understanding computation models, growth orders and the applicability of the Big-O notation.

 * Cook, Stephen A., and Robert A. Reckhow.
 "Time bounded random access